JavaScript: Data Aggregation (Numbers)

 sumNumbersFromRange(1, 2); // 1 + 2 = 3

-// it includes just one number, the bound of the range itself
+// it includes exactly one number – the boundary of the range itself

 sumNumbersFromRange(1, 1); // 1

-• Which value should you initialize the counter with?
+- What value should the counter be initialized with?

-Try and think through these questions first and then have a look at the code below:
+First try to think about these questions, and then look at the code below:

 const sumNumbersFromRange = (start, finish) => {

-// But the input arguments must be left unchanged
+// But the input arguments should be left at their original value

-// It makes the code easier to analyze
+// This makes the code easier to analyze

 let i = start;

-sum = sum + i; // Calculate sum for each number
+sum = sum + i; // Computing the sum for each number

-i = i + 1; // Go to the next number in the range
+i = i + 1; // Moving to the next number in the range

 }